 To book activities, visit our project or discuss other questions, our project manager and team at the Project centre can be reached by phone during our opening hours, by e-mail or via the contact form at the bottom of this page.
 Activities can be booked also for lunch time, even if the office is closed.

 In 2013, the Project Tiloo moved from its original place in Kanifing to a new location in the village of Latriya.
-Currently, we are busy building the new project centre.
-The main building will be completed in December 2014.
-We expect to secure the financing for the remaining buildings until the end of 2015 and to complete their construction until the end of 2016.
+The new project centre was officially opened in April 2017.

 We also make numerous presentations throughout the region, where we try to make people aware how solar energy can be used.
 In addition, we have a stand on several events, where we demonstrate our solar cookers, tunnel driers and sell our products.
 Thanks to the generous sponsors of our School Programme, we are able to present Solar Cooking at several schools spread all over The Gambia.

-We currently employ one carpenter in our project, who produces the solar cookers and tunnel driers in accordance with the international ULOG design.
+We currently employ one carpenter and one apprentice in our project, who produce the solar cookers and tunnel driers in accordance with the international ULOG design.

 We take special care to insure that our cookers and driers are produced from local materials.
 This way, we actively support local employment and local businesses.